Ilia Malinin leads Team USA to 2nd consecutive gold in Olympic figure skating team event

 Madison Chock and Evan Bates followed their rhythm dance triumph on Saturday with a winning free dance on Sunday.

-The duo dominated the ice dance programs in what is their fourth consecutive Winter Olympic Games.
+The duo dominated the ice dance programs in what is their fourth consecutive Winter Olympic Games together.

 "We definitely skated great and we're very happy, as you saw when we finished.
-I think we both felt the excitement of just getting these Olympics underway," said Bates, who along with Chock are the only holdovers from the gold medalists at the Beijing Games.
+I think we both felt the excitement of just getting these Olympics underway," said Bates.

 The three-time world champions, Chock and Bates are the favorites to win individual Olympic gold later in the Winter Games.